SeedTactics/fms-insight/docs/server-config.md

 the future (minus the historical data).
 Thus it is not necessary to backup the databases (but of course you can if you want to preserve historical data).

-The [Backup Viewer Program](client-backup-viewer) can be used to view the data inside the databases.